Our Lead Program

 Mechanism of Action

-HEX17 is a multivalent sialic acid-binding protein engineered to achieve substantially enhanced glycan-binding affinity and prolonged residency on the surface of mucosal epithelium when delivered by nasal spray.
-By binding to sialic acids – ubiquitous cell-surface glycans present throughout the human respiratory tract and on certain viral glycoproteins – HEX17 masks host receptors utilized by many respiratory viruses for cell attachment and entry.
-For some enveloped viruses, including coronaviruses,
+HEX17 is an investigational multivalent sialic acid-binding protein engineered for enhanced glycan-binding affinity and prolonged residence on the mucosal epithelium following intranasal administration.
+By binding to sialic acids – ubiquitous cell-surface glycans present throughout the human respiratory tract – HEX17 has the potential to mask host receptors utilized by many respiratory viruses for cell attachment and entry.

-HEX17 may also directly bind viral surface glycans, providing an additional mechanism to inhibit infection.
 This dual host- and virus-targeted approach has demonstrated broad antiviral activity against multiple respiratory viruses from diverse viral families and may eliminate susceptibility to viral escape and the need for frequent strain-specific updates associated with conventional virus-targeted approaches.

 Target Indications:

-• Influenza A and B
+Influenza A and B

-• Respiratory Syncytial Virus (RSV)
+Respiratory Syncytial Virus (RSV)

-• Coronaviruses, including SARS-CoV-2
+Coronaviruses, including SARS-CoV-2

-• Human rhinoviruses
+Human rhinoviruses

-• Parainfluenza viruses
+Parainfluenza viruses

 HEX17:

-• Broad-spectrum, host-directed antiviral approach targeting multiple respiratory viruses
+Broad-spectrum, host-directed antiviral approach

-• Non-invasive intranasal delivery designed for convenient self-administered prophylactic use
+Non-invasive intranasal delivery for convenient self-administered use

-• Intended to support repeat use during periods of elevated respiratory virus circulation
+Designed to maintain activity despite viral evolution Intended for periods of elevated respiratory virus circulation

-• Potential to provide rapid-response protection against seasonal and pandemic respiratory viruses
+Rapid-response protection against pandemic respiratory viruses

 HEX17 has completed Phase 1 and Phase 2 clinical studies, including a successful influenza challenge study demonstrating reductions in symptomatic influenza infection and influenza viral load.
 NorthLinks Bio is advancing HEX17 toward further clinical development as a broad-spectrum intranasal antiviral prophylactic.